• Skip to primary navigation

 Garlic scapes are only available for a couple of weeks in the late spring to early summer, and typically only in the northern US and southern Canada.
 This is because they grow from hard-neck garlic which does not grow in warmer climates.
 (Not sure about other parts of the world.)
 Garlic scapes are typically available only in farmer's markets; I've never seen them in a grocery store.
 If you've never used garlic scapes before, head over to this page for some tips and more delicious recipes.

-If you can't find garlic scapes, feel free to use 2 to 3 cloves of garlic.
+If you can't find garlic scapes, just use 2 to 3 cloves of garlic.

 Nutrition